turri21/Arcade-Arkanoid_Senhor/README.md

 ## Building the ROM
 ### ****ATTENTION****
-No ROMs are included.
-In order to use this arcade core, you need to provide the correct ROM files.
+ROMs are not included.
+In order to use this arcade, you need to provide the correct ROMs.

-1) Place BAT file, IPS patch, flips.exe and 7za.exe from releases folder into a folder.
+To simplify the process .mra files are provided in the releases folder, that specifies the required ROMs with checksums.
+The ROMs .zip filename refers to the corresponding file of the M.A.M.E. project.

-2) Execute BAT file - the names of the required ZIP files will be displayed.
+Please refer to https://github.com/MiSTer-devel/Main_MiSTer/wiki/Arcade-Roms for information on how to setup and use the environment.

-3) Locate the previously-mentioned ZIP files.
-You need to find the exact files required.
-Do not rename other ZIP files even if they also represent the same game - they are not compatible!
+Quickreference for folders and file placement:

-   The ZIP file names are taken from the M.A.M.E. project, so you can get more info about hashes and contained files there.
+/_Arcade/<game name>.mra
-4) Place the required ZIP files into the same folder and execute the BAT file again.
+/_Arcade/cores/<game rbf>.rbf
-5) If no errors or warnings occur, a ROM file will be created in the folder.
+/_Arcade/mame/<mame rom>.zip
-6) Place the ROM file into root of SD card.
+/_Arcade/hbmame/<hbmame rom>.zip